 Is this an outdoor activity?
-Typically yes, though we're happy to drive the trailer through loading docks.
-The cave does stay inside the trailer.
-Depending on your building, some or all activities can be set up inside in inclement weather (the tower can be indoors if you have 13+ foot ceilings in some part of your building).
+Typically yes.
+The cave stays inside the trailer (we don't move it into your school).
+Some activities can be moved inside in inclement weather (the tower can be moved indoors if you have 13+ foot ceilings in some part of your school).
 In light to moderate rain/snow, we put up tents to protect students and the cave.